Jorge Salcedo Cabrera: Cornerstone

 Mario del Basto's arrest in 1995 promoted Salcedo to the cartel's chief of security.
 In that same year, Joel Rosenthal, an American lawyer who had helped the Cali Cartel with previous cases, was arrested for his connections to the cartel.
 Salcedo viewed this as an opportunity to begin his relationship with United States law enforcement.
 Rosenthal's arrest led to Salcedo being introduced to Chris Feistl and David Mitchell, two Drug Enforcement Administration (DEA) agents operating in Cali.

 In July 1995, Salcedo met with Feistl and Mitchell to devise a plan to capture Miguel Rodríguez Orejuela.
-After Jorge determined Miguel's location, the DEA agents planned a raid of the apartment complex.
+After Salcedo determined Rodriguez's location, the DEA agents planned a raid of the apartment complex.
 While the scheme was initially designed to be a surprise, bureaucracy led to a prolonged siege of the apartment which ended without an arrest.
 In the aftermath, Salcedo was demoted.
-On August 6, Salcedo and the DEA collaborated on another assault on Miguel, this time on the Hacienda Buenos Aires.
-This raid was successful, and the DEA arrested Miguel.
+On August 6, Salcedo and the DEA collaborated on another assault on Rodriguez, this time on the Hacienda Buenos Aires.
+This raid was successful, and the DEA arrested Rodriguez.

 Before being extradited by the DEA, Salcedo argued that Guillermo Pallomari must be extracted.
 Working under the pretense of casing Pallomari for assassination, Salcedo forwarded his location to the DEA.
 Pallomari was hesitant to respond to the DEA's offer, fearing it to be a ploy.
-Only through the recruitment of his wife did Guillermo agree to leave.
-William Rodríguez Orejuela, Miguel's son, suspected Salcedo to be the leak, and reassigned Jorge's responsibilities.
+Only through the recruitment of his wife did Pallomari agree to leave.
+William Rodríguez Orejuela, Miguel's son, suspected Salcedo to be the leak, and reassigned Salcedo's responsibilities.
 On August 12, the DEA successfully collected Pallomari and his family.

 Salcedo stayed in Colombia, awaiting diplomatic permission from the Colombia government to leave.
 On August 26, 1995, after six-and-a-half years with the cartel, he was extradited to the United States.
 He entered the Federal Witness Protection Program, where he remains to this day.